GM, Toyota, Ford cut production following Canadian trucking protests | Business

 GM, Toyota, Ford cut production following Canadian trucking protests

-It added that it hopes the situation is resolved quickly "because it could have widespread impact on all automakers in the U.S. and Canada."
-Stellantis plants said all of its North American plants were running as of Thursday morning, "but a number of U.S. and Canadian plants cut short second shifts Wednesday night due to parts shortages caused by the closure of the Detroit/Windsor bridge."
-GM said was forced to halt production Thursday at a plant in Michigan where it builds sport utility vehicles after the protests.
+It added that it hoped for a quick resolution "because it could have widespread impact on all automakers in the U.S. and Canada."
+Stellantis said some U.S. and Canadian plants cut short shifts on Thursday after many shortened shifts Wednesday night "due to parts shortages caused by the closure of the Detroit/Windsor bridge."
+GM said it was forced to halt production Thursday at a Michigan plant where it builds sport utility vehicles after the protests.

 - Country: